Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 - [ ] [![](images/decky_browser_plugin_warning.png)](images/decky_browser_plugin_warning.png)
 - [ ] Figure 5.
 Decky Browser plugin warning

-## My top pick
+## My recommendation

-My recommended browser is Vivaldi.
-Mainly because its easy customizable user interface.
+For a casual user (that may have some light or heavy browser gaming).
+I recommend Vivaldi.
+Mainly due to its' customizable user interface.
 I mean sure I can do the things on Firefox using userChrome.css hacks but the fact Vivaldi put huge effort to have these customization in the browser settings is just fantastic for casual users.

-Then some of its features like their clock toolbar (which initially I found redundant when I use on Desktop) I find perfect on the deck because of how the Steam deck gaming mode user interface operates (accessing the time for example, I have to press Quick Access Menu)
+Then some of its features like their clock toolbar (which initially I found redundant when I use on Desktop) I find perfect on the deck because of how the Steam deck gaming mode user interface operates (accessing the time for example, I have to press Quick Access Menu).

-Finally if you do play browser games, Webkit based browers are often times better than Quantum based browsers in terms of performance because of its better implementation to WebGL and WebGPU (Probably thanks to patents no doubt)
+Finally if you do play browser games, Webkit based browers are often times better than Quantum based browsers in terms of performance because of its better implementation to WebGL and WebGPU (Probably thanks to patents no doubt).

 Some of the games I have observed where Webkit performs better are Flyff Universe, Hordes.io and Stumble guys (although they have a dedicated Steam app that is playable on Proton anyways).

 Of course I will say that with Manifest V2 extinction happening soon, Quantum based browsers will no doubt end up having superior extensions for better browsing experience.
-I mean Vivaldi may have a built-in adblock but it performs subpar to ublock origin.
+I mean Edge and Vivaldi may have built-in adblock but it performs subpar to ublock origin.

 ## Closing Thoughts